paubedac/python-basics/README.md

 # Objective

-A compilation of useful algorithms
+A compilation of useful algorithms and data structures